Q. Does Drew offer scholarships or financial aid?

 A. Generally, yes, depending on the membership requirements of the other program(s).
 Many Drew students are members of other programs at Michigan State.

-A. The Drew LLC is the residential component of the Drew program.
+A. The Drew Scholars LLC is the residential component of the program.
 It involves helping students continue their learning outside of the classroom.
 The LLC also provides students the opportunity to get to know each other better with the goal of forming mutually supportive social and academic networks.

 Q. If I join Drew Scholars where would I be housed?